2016-12-20

 Ida Eri Sorbye

-Ida Eri Sorbye was a freelance journalist and currently works at the Norwegian Refugee Council.
+Ida Eri Sorbye has worked as a freelance journalist in Norway and currently works as project manager.

 Ida Eri Sorbye